smartcontractkit/chainlink/README.md

 If you are interested in contributing please see our [contribution guidelines](./docs/CONTRIBUTING.md).
 If you are here to report a bug or request a feature, please [check currently open Issues](https://github.com/smartcontractkit/chainlink/issues).
 For more information about how to get started with Chainlink, check our [official documentation](https://docs.chain.link/).
-Examples of how to utilize and integrate Chainlinks can be found in the [Chainlink Truffle Box](https://github.com/smartcontractkit/box).
+Resources for Solidity developers can be found in the [Chainlink Hardhat Box](https://github.com/smartcontractkit/hardhat-starter-kit).

 ## Community